 The preliminary results from the BIS triennial survey for 2013 are out.
 There are a lot of interesting results, but one I want to flag is that the Chinese yuan is increasingly used in forex transactions.

-Figure 1: Share of total foreign exchange transactions accounted for by CNY, in percent, April 2013.
+Figure 1: Share of total foreign exchange transactions accounted for by CNY, in percent, April 2013 (out of 200%).
 Source: BIS, Table 2.
 Dashed line indicates break in coverage of offshore centers between 2010 and 2013 (coverage is more complete in 2013).